Erinqi/MPJudge/README.md

 # MPJudge
-MPJudge: Towards Perceptual Assessment of Music-Induced Paintings
+This is the official repository of “MPJudge: Towards Perceptual Assessment of Music-Induced Paintings”.

+We will release the code and part of the dataset.